miezak/madodl/README.md

 ```

 `madodl` tries to be flexible about ranges.
 For example, if a range is
-non-increasing, the start and end will be switched around:
+non-increasing, the end will be interpreted in the same magnitude as the start.

 ```
 v10-5
 # will be seen as
-v5-10
+v10-15
 ```
 Also, the numbers need not be in increasing order:
 ```